Click for Mini Pro Dual Drive!

 Note: the kit specifies the maximum height of the drive should be 12.5mm or less.
 The Toshiba 12GB drive I used is 9.5mm high.
-(As of 2003, there are now 80GB 2.5in drives that are 9.5mm high.
-See the Firewire topics page, hard drive section for later articles/reviews.)
 The advantage of the kit is that you could replace the drive easily in the future, whereas the VST drives are basically 'sealed' and opening the case ruins the adhesive backed drive case cover sheet.

 What's Included in The Firewire Direct Kit

 Below on the right is a photo of what you get with the Firewire Direct Kit.
 Unlike most VST portable firewire drives, an AC adapter is included (required with PCcard Firewire controllers or when daisychaining drives).
 I still prefer the sexy looks of the VST case design, but they cost a lot more.

 Thanks to Firewire Direct for providing many of the photos on the assembly page of this article.
 However since they didn't provide a photo of the complete kit contents and two steps in the assembly process that I wanted to illustrate (drive retaining screws and installing the rubber feet), I did so.

 - Portable Firewire Case

 - Interchangeable colored plastic inserts